 What is a story treatment?

 A film treatment (or story treatment) is a detailed summary of your film.
-It should communicate all of the important scenes in a style that evokes the tone and theme of your idea.
+It should communicate all scenes in a style that evokes the tone and theme of your idea.
+These are key elements of a film treatment that producers look for.
 The purpose of a treatment is to entice buyers and producers into reading or developing your idea.

 Sounds simple, right?